dnguyen800/jekyll-TeXt-theme/_infrastructure/home-automation-hub.md

 layout: article
 title: Home Automation Hub
 short_title: Home Automation Hub
-excerpt: One of the most critical infrastructure components to your smart home.
+excerpt: Though some of its capabilities are made obsolete by Google Home and Alexa, the home automation hub is still needed as the brain that powers the smart home.
 category: [infrastructure, home automation]
 permalink: /infrastructure/home-automation-hub
 key: infrastructure-home_automation_hub